 Robert's Podcast Interview by the Low Vision Bureau in Columbia

 Listen to the new interview by Alvaro Gutierrez, founder of the Low Vision Bureau.
 The Low Vision Bureau is a project created by a group of low vision/visually impaired and sighted people from all walks of life to help integrate the low vision/visually impaired community with the sighted in the United States and all around the world.
 Visit their website at www.lowvisionbureau.com.
+This interview was digitally remastered by Charles Brimmer at Eastside Studios in Olympia, WA.

 Robert J. Ott Jr.'s First Official Test